 You’ll have to participate in a reinstatement session before being allowed to return to a gaming floor.
 The goal of the session is to arm you with safe gambling tips and give you all the support you need to take control.

 Do I really have to complete a reinstatement session?

 Yes.
 The point is not to determine whether or not you will be allowed to gamble again, but to help you get back in the game with a plan to keep it fun.

-How do I schedule an exit session?
+How do I schedule a reinstatement session?

 How will my personal information be protected?

 We take privacy very seriously and protect your sensitive information using strict security procedures.
 Under no circumstances will your information be shared with a family member, employer or clinician.
 Rest assured, you have our complete confidence.

 Can I email or mail in my enrollment form?